bespokejs/bespoke/README.md

 #### Control API

-To programatically control your presentation, or to implement a custom interface when using a minimal deck:
+To programmatically control your presentation, or to implement a custom interface when using a minimal deck:

 ```js
 bespoke.next();